aikei/simple-precompiler/README.md

 }
 //SIMP_PREC_END TEST
 ```
-Now, in order to precompile this code you will need to run simple-precompiler in your source directory and specify the TEST directive:
+Now, in order to compile this code you will need to run simple-precompiler in your source directory and specify the TEST directive:
 ```
 simple-precompiler -D TEST
 ```